-Systematic review brief Water, sanitation and hygiene
+Systematic review brief

+Water, sanitation and hygiene

-Using a life-cycle approach to target WASH policies and programmes in South Asia and Sub-Saharan Africa
+Using a life-cycle approach to target WASH policies and

+programmes in South Asia and Sub-Saharan Africa

 In 2015, at the close of the Millennium Development Goal (MDG) period, 2.4 billion people lacked improved sanitation facilities and almost 700 million still used unimproved sources of drinking water.
-Despite several decades of concerted efforts taken by several nations and international agencies to provide basic water, sanitation and hygiene (WASH) services and facilities, progress was slow and intermittent.
+Despite several decades of concerted efforts taken by several nations and international agencies to provide basic water, sanitation and hygiene (WASH)

 The MDGs specifically addressed inadequate access to safe water and sanitation, spurring significant progress.
-In the last two decades, more than 2 billion people have gained access to improved drinking water and sanitation.
-However, progress towards universal access to WASH has been uneven.
+In the last two decades, more than 2 billion people have gained access to improved drinking water and sanitation.1 However, progress towards universal access to WASH has been uneven.
 For example, open defecation is still practiced widely, especially in South Asia and Sub-Saharan Africa.